marcmarinam/obsidian-fmp/Free trial remake/Remake FT.md

 ### Why
 We want to add more free trial journeys and update some of the existing ones.
 Up until now, we have relied on the existing `FT3_SUSBCRIBE` and `FT7_SUBSCRIBE` journeys in ecomm-gate alone.
-Whenever we had a new journey in titan (e.g. search) we converted to either of the two ecomm-gate journeys.
-This allowed us to implement new journeys very quickly since all the work had to be done on titan only.
+Whenever we have added a new journey in titan (e.g. search) we convert it to either of the two ecomm-gate journeys.
+This allows us to implement new journeys very quickly since all the work happens on titan only.

-However, it had a few downsides:
+However, it has a few downsides:
-1. Different journeys (ft3, search) ended up using the same coupon under the hood, so it made data analysis difficult, as it wasn't obvious what journey they went through.
+1. Different journeys (ft3, search) end up using the same coupon under the hood, so it makes data analysis difficult, as it isn't obvious what journey a customer has used once the payment is done.
-2. If we wanted to change the duration of a journey, we couldn't do it easily because there are only two underlying journeys on ecomm-gate that are shared between the titan journeys.
+2. If we want to change the duration of a journey, we can't do it easily because there are only two underlying journeys on ecomm-gate that are shared between the titan journeys.

-On ecomm-gate's side there are other problems.
+On ecomm-gate's side, there are other problems:
+1. Free trial purchases use the same workflow as regular subscription purchases.
+So changes to coupon logic or

 ### Ideal solution
 * Free trial purchases are coupled with regular subscription purchases.